Cool Hangs - Indigo & Provisions

 Dominic Ellett, Indigo & Provisions

-Step inside the historic Boys’ High building in central Christchurch and you’ll find your way upstairs to Indigo & Provisions, a stunning retail space with a focus on quality and a great brand story for the curated fashion and homeware items that adorn the shelves.
-We caught up with owner/operator Dominic Ellett to hear more about the brand, his ethos and inspiration for the store.
+Step inside the historic Boys’ High building in central Christchurch and you’ll find your way upstairs to Indigo & Provisions, a stunning retail space.
+Focussed on quality, the space has a great brand story for the curated fashion and homeware items that adorn the shelves.
+We caught up with owner/operator Dominic Ellett to hear more about the brand, his ethos, and his inspiration for the store.

 Find Dominic at Indigo & Provisions